Making sidebar navigation with only the use of CSS grid layout in the template of Django

 2. Required Python Packages

-The following packages will be used to implement this design:
+The following packages will be used to implement this sidebar navigation:

 • - django==4.05